 A. 35—one for each employee.
 That's how all TimePilot systems work: one employee, one iButton.
 (But you might want to order a few extra iButtons as replacements in case an employee loses one.)
 If an employee leaves the company, you can reassign their iButton to another employee.
 TimePilot iButtons carry a lifetime warranty: If one ever stops working, return it to us for a free replacement.

-If you purchase an Extreme Blue or Extreme Blue Enhanced system, you can order more iButtons at checkout.
+If you purchase an Extreme Blue II or Extreme Blue II Enhanced system, you can order more iButtons at checkout.
 What's an iButton?
 Here's an explanation.

 A. Among the items in the Starter Kit is a special gray iButton called the Management iButton.
 When a supervisor taps this iButton to the clock, the clock knows this person has authorization to download the data and starts emitting a Bluetooth wireless signal.
 Then the supervisor taps an icon on their smartphone, enabling the phone to receive the signal.
 The clock and the phone establish a connection and the data is downloaded to the phone.
 By the way, the latest 12,000 clock-ins and clock-outs always remain in the clock's memory, so if you lose your phone, you can recover the data.

-A. If you have Extreme Blue, it's optional.
+A. If you have an Extreme Blue II system (without the computer software), it's optional.
 (Having one will allow you to back up your TimePilot data by sending the data to a cloud service like Dropbox.)
-If you have Extreme Blue Enhanced, yes, you'll need a data plan, but if you have an iPhone or Android phone, you probably already have one.
+If you have Extreme Blue II Enhanced, yes, you'll need a data plan, but if you have an iPhone or Android phone, you probably already have one.
 The data collected by the TimePilot app has a very small file size, so there's probably no need to add extra gigabytes to your data plan.

-A. Yes—as long as the data from all clocks is downloaded into the same phone (for Extreme Blue) or the same database at headquarters (for Extreme Blue Enhanced).
-By the way, once you've purchased an Extreme Blue Starter Kit, extra clocks are available at $449 for one, $848 for two and $1,237 for three.
+A. Yes—as long as the data from all clocks is downloaded into the same phone (for Extreme Blue II) or the same database at headquarters (for Extreme Blue Enhanced II).
+By the way, once you've purchased an Extreme Blue II Starter Kit, extra clocks are available at $449 for one, $848 for two and $1,237 for three.
 Each extra clock comes with a mounting plate and padlock.

 A. Yes.
 You can name each clock in the TimePilot iPhone or Android Apps.
 From that point onward, each clock-in or clock-out carries with it the name of the clock where the clock-in or clock-out occurred and that information can be viewed in the TimePilot Central software.